devopsyuva/kubernetes_latest_manifest/Docker Engine/T02-Docker-Images/01-docker-image-actions.md

 root@ubuntuserverdocker:~#
 ```

-## How to pull image from specific repository?
+## How to pull/push image from specific repository?
 For example:
 - we have account created in Docker hub repository and pushed the image to our private repository.